caleb531/youversion-suggest-alfred/README.md

 your query.
 As you type, YouVersion Suggest will display a list of suggestions matching your query.

-**Pro Tip:** Type `yvf` and press the *tab* key to quickly filter by reference (as this will expand to `yvfilter`).
+**Pro Tip:** Type `yvf` and press the `tab` key to quickly filter by reference (as this will expand to `yvfilter`).

+#### Actions

-Choosing a result will open the selected reference on the YouVersion website.
+- Choosing a result will open the respective reference on the YouVersion website

-Choosing a result while holding down the *command* key will copy the contents of the selected reference to the clipboard.
-Choosing a result while holding down the *ctrl* key will open a Google search for the selected reference.
+- Choosing a result while pressing `command` will copy the contents of the respective reference to the clipboard

+- Choosing a result while pressing `ctrl` will open a Google search for the respective reference.

+- Pressing `shift` while a result is selected will preview the contents of the respective reference

-Pressing *Command-C* when choosing a result will copy the respective reference identifier, such as *1 Corinthians 13:4-7 (ESV)*, to the clipboard.
-Pressing *Command-L* when choosing a result will show the respective reference identifier as Alfred Large Type.
+- Pressing `command-c` while a result is selected will copy to the clipboard the respective reference's identifier, such as *1 Corinthians 13:4-7 (ESV)*

+- Pressing `command-l` while a result is selected will show the respective reference's identifier as Large Type

 #### Example queries